mliew21396/remote-work-u2/week-6/8-cultural-blog.md

 In your post, describe your experiences with stereotype threat and how it affected you.
 Then identify what you plan to do when you feel stereotype threat or suspect someone else is feeling it.
 How will you create meaningful feedback or ask for feedback?
 How will you work to change the environment you're in to make it more welcoming?
 How will you address it in public?

-Go into as much depth feels comfortable for you.
+Go into as much depth as feels comfortable for you.

 ## Release 3: Publish
 Link to your blog on the blog/index.html of your site and push your changes.